contributte/playground/reCAPTCHA/README.md

 ## See

+- `app/Presenters/HomepagePresenter` for how is recaptcha form created.
-- `app/PresentersHomepagePresenter` for how is recaptcha form created.
+- `app/Presenters/InvisiblePresenter` for how is invisible recaptcha form created.
+- `app/Presenters/HiddenElementPresenter` for how to recaptcha form toggle.